Coronavirus all staff FAQs

 8.2 Can I be furloughed?

-The furlough scheme closed to new entrants at the end of June 2020, so if you weren’t furloughed before this date for three consecutive weeks then you are not eligible for the furlough scheme.
+The current furlough scheme closed to new entrants at the end of June 2020, so if you weren’t furloughed before this date for three consecutive weeks then you are not eligible for furlough under the original scheme scheme.
+The UK Government has recently announced an extension to the furlough scheme which may allow new entrants of employees not furloughed previously.
+If you are identified as being eligible for furlough under the furlough extension, your line manager will be in touch with you.

 8.3 How long will I be furloughed for?

 Furlough begins from the first day you ceased to carry out any work for Glasgow Life and will last for a minimum period of 7 days.
-Currently, employees may be furloughed from 1 March 2020 at the earliest until 31 October 2020 at the latest.
-We will keep this under review as Glasgow Life services resume and in line with government guidance, as the period of furlough may need to be shortened or extended.
+Currently, employees may be furloughed from 1 March 2020 at the earliest until 31 March 2021 at the latest.
+We will keep this under review as Glasgow Life services resume and in line with Government guidance, as the period of furlough may need to be shortened or extended.

 8.4 Can my line manager ask me to work part-time and remain furloughed for the other part of my contractual hours?